2 May 2025

 Conclusion

-While some level of ESG reporting has become mainstream in Australia’s ASX 300 companies, in many cases there is more work to do to comply with Australia’s new mandatory climate reporting regime.
-At FIRST Advisers, we have been advising our clients on best practice Sustainability reporting for a number of years.
-Over that time, we identified that there are challenges around gathering Scope 1, 2 and particularly 3 carbon emissions and forged a partnership with Netnada to address this.
+FIRST Advisers has been advising our clients on best practice Sustainability reporting for a number of years and are well placed to assist with compliance with Australia’s new mandatory climate reporting regime.
+We have identified gathering Scope 1, 2 and particularly scope 3 carbon emissions have the potential to be challenging, so are partnering with Netnada to address this.
 We can now offer clients access to actionable tools and insights to help them with measuring and reducing their carbon footprint.
 Contact us for further information on admin@firstadvisers.com.au.

 28 November 2024